future-proof-iot/RIOT-rs/README.md

 ## Supported hardware

-This currently only supports the Nordic nrf52840dk.
+This currently only supports the Nordic nrf52840dk and the Raspberry Pi Pico.

 ## Goals